yashpatel5400/ruddy/README.md

 # ruddy
 Ruddy is an experimental language, mostly for educational purposes.
-The syntax is fairly clunky (especially for function dispatch), but this is an example:
+The code also isn't all that great, but it works!
+The syntax is fairly clunky (*ahem* Matlab), but this is an example:

 ```
 fn test